 You need to register your self-employment with HMRC because you will be responsible for paying income tax and National Insurance contributions on the profits from your business.
-There is an exception to this - if your total trading and miscellaneous income is no more than £1,000 and you are eligible and want to claim the trading allowance (see page 22), then you do not need to notify HMRC of your self-employment income.
+There is an exception to this - if your trading income is no more than £1,000 and you are eligible and want to claim the trading allowance (see page 22), then you do not need to notify HMRC of your self-employment income.

-We cover the various ways you can register your self-employment with HMRC on our webpage: Self-employment: registering for tax and NIC.
+We cover the various ways you can register your self-employment with HMRC on our website: I am self-employed.
+How and when do I register?.

 You will need to know your National Insurance number (NINO) to register as self-employed.
-This can usually be found on most HMRC correspondence, or on your payslips if you have been employed, or you can check on your Personal Tax Account if you have registered for one on GOV. UK (see page 65).
+This can usually be found on most HMRC correspondence, or on your payslips if you have been employed, or you can check on your Personal Tax Account if you have registered for one on GOV. UK (see page 68).

-If you cannot find your NINO then our page on If you have lost or forgotten your NINO explains how you can have it confirmed.
+If you cannot find your NINO then our page on What to do if I lose or forget my National Insurance number? explains how you can have it confirmed.